Updated: June 30, 2020

-The U.S. Department of Energy Solar Energy Technologies Office (SETO) will hold a virtual 2020 Peer Review on April 6-8, 2020.
-The peer review is designed to spark discussion about all of SETO’s active projects along with leading solar industry experts in order to evaluate program and project progress toward SETO goals.
+The U.S. Department of Energy Solar Energy Technologies Office (SETO) held a virtual 2020 Peer Review April 6-8, 2020.
+The peer review was designed to spark discussion about all of SETO’s active projects along with leading solar industry experts in order to evaluate program and project progress toward SETO goals.
 The findings help DOE identify strategies that will shape our work in the future.

 Registration and Hotel

-SETO is using a digital portal that has all the reports and posters from all of SETO’s projects.
+SETO is used a digital portal to manage awardee reports and posters from all SETO projects under review.
 Training materials for reviewers can be found here.
-Reviewers will receive login information for the portal on Monday, March 16.
-If you do not receive your login information, please contact Greg O’Brien at firstname.lastname@example.org.
+Reviewers received login information for the portal on March 16, 2020.

-Awardees can click here to view slides that show how to log into the tool and upload their reports and posters.
-All awardees should have received their login information on February 18, 2020.
-If you did not, please contact your technology manager or Greg O'Brien.
+Awardees can click here to view slides that demonstrate how to log into the portal and upload reports and posters.
+All awardees received their login information on February 18, 2020.

 Frequently Asked Questions